“Love And Marriage Huntsville” Exclusive: Here’s How Melody Got Tricked Into Marital Counseling [VIDEO]

 It’s kinda wild how much we’ve grown invested in the lives of these three couples isn’t it?
 Do you have a favorite couple from “Love & Marriage: Huntsville”?
 It definitely changes for us — week by week and season by season!

-“Love & Marriage: Huntsville” Episode “Checked Out” airs on Saturday, March 19th at 9PM EST on OWN
+“Love & Marriage: Huntsville” Episode “Checked Out” airs on Saturday, March 19th at 9PM EST on OWN.

 Will you be watching?